santiagosayshey/DigiBrain/Dictionarry.md

 - something about the importance of learning
 ```

-There's nothing wrong with this these posts, but they fail to capture our full experiences.
+On the surface level, there's nothing wrong with this these posts, but they fail to capture our full experiences and perpetuate invisible issues that plague the tech world.
 They fail to show that real achievement and growth is hard, doesn't usually happen, and requires more than just hard work.
 In this post, I want to share my genuine experience in working on something that actually meant something to me.
 Not so that I can wallow in my misery, or get engagement by being different, but so that I can help encourage people to keep doing what they're doing, and not feel intimidated or scared or less than, for not following the status quo.

 I worked on Dictionarry and Profilarr for 2 years.
 I used every bit of knowledge I've learned so far in my 3 years of computer science.
 I built a website.
 Then I built a better website.
 Then I built a full stack development platform with git integration, authentication and a custom compiler!